zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 Set the `mediaSource` attribute to specify the screen-sharing mode:

-- `screen`：shares the whole screen.
+- `screen`：Shares the whole screen.
-- `application`：shares all windows of an application.
+- `application`：Shares all windows of an application.
-- `window`：shares a specific window of an application.
+- `window`：Shares a specific window of an application.

 ```javascript
 screenStream = AgoraRTC.createStream({